evillan0315/ai-editor-front/docs/ARCHITECTURE.md

 ### UI Frameworks & Styling

-- **Material-UI (MUI)**: A comprehensive React UI library that implements Google's Material Design, providing a rich set of pre-built, accessible, and customizable components.
+- **Material-UI (MUI) v7**: A comprehensive React UI library that implements Google's Material Design, providing a rich set of pre-built, accessible, and customizable components.
-- **Tailwind CSS**: A utility-first CSS framework used for rapidly building custom designs directly in JSX, complementing Material-UI for layout and fine-grained styling.
+- **Tailwind CSS v4**: A utility-first CSS framework used for rapidly building custom designs directly in JSX, complementing Material-UI for layout and fine-grained styling.

 ### Editor & File System Interaction